-12.6.1 Scoping to Join Clusters
+13.6.1 Scoping to Join Clusters

-As mentioned before, you can scope a CacheManager in the case of a client to connect to multiple clusters.
-In the case of an embedded member, you can scope a CacheManager to join different clusters at the same time.
-This process is called scoping.
-To apply scoping, request a CacheManager by passing a java.net.URI instance to CachingProvider::getCacheManager.
+A CacheManager, started either as a client or as an embedded member, can be configured to start a new Hazelcast instance or reuse an already existing one to connect to a Hazelcast cluster.
+To achieve this, request a CacheManager by passing a java.net.URI instance to CachingProvider::getCacheManager.
 The java.net.URI instance must point to either a Hazelcast configuration or to the name of a named com.hazelcast.core.HazelcastInstance instance.
+In addition to the above, the same can be achieved by passing Hazelcast-specific properties to CachingProvider::getCacheManager(URI, ClassLoader, Properties) as detailed in the sections that follow.